Regional climate risk assessment from climate models using probabilistic machine learning: : methodology and implementation details

-The quantile mapping component of BCSD can be adapted as a near drop-in replacement for the debiasing step of GenBCSR.
-The only required modification is adding back the mean of the downsampled data:
+We have also experimented with the quantile mapping component of BCSD (described in ~\ref{si:bcsd}), with a bit adaptation, as a debiasing procedure, followed by \ourname's super-resolution operation.
+We term this approach as QMSR.
+The adaptation we need is to add back the mean of the downsampled data:

 The resulting output $y_\text{qm}$ retains the low spatial resolution and can serve as the input for our diffusion-based upsampling model.
 This is the ``QM'' baseline referred to in Table~\ref{table:bias_and_wass}.